The Art of Creative Leadership

-This working paper looks at the way we lead people in creative processes.
+This article looks at the way we lead people in creative processes.
 It focusses on the way we share ideas in groups and take on a leadership role in executing them.
-Beneath lies the power of the group-thinking and a methodology of creating a common vision with all stakeholders in order to create social and economic value.
+Beneath lies the power of the group-thinking and a methodology of creating a common vision with all stakeholders in order to create value.

 “You make a real and meaningful difference in the world when you live your life according to your highest values and make the most of who you are as a person.
 When you do what you love and love what you do, you become the change you would love to see in the world.” –(Dr. John Demartini)